x close

 7 min read

-ICP vs buyer persona
+ICP vs. buyer persona

 B2B marketing

-Your audience can vary a lot, and you need marketing strategies to reflect that.
-This is where segmentation comes into play!
 There are many reasons why you’d want to split your audience into different groups or categories, mainly the fact that it allows you to deliver tailored messaging to your customers.

 Segmentation is usually demographic, psychographic, behavioral, and geographic, and you choose what makes more sense in the context of your marketing campaigns.